syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 ## Select multiple dates

-By default, `Calendar` control allows you to select single date at a time.
 You can select multiple dates from different month, year or decade or century, by changing the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionMode) property value to `Multiple`.
 You can get the selected dates collection from the [SelectedDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectedDates) property.

-You can select required value for `SelectionMode` property from below values.

-* **None** - Prevents from selecting a date.
-* **Single** - Allows to select a single date.
-* **Multiple** - Allows to select multiple dates.
-* **Range** -  Allows to select range of dates.

-N> `SelectedDates` property collection will be empty if the `SelectionMode` value is *None* or *Single*.
+N> `SelectedDates` property collection will be empty if the `SelectionMode` value is *None* or *Single* and the dates are selected interactively.

 {% tabs %}
 {% highlight xaml %}